 - Ask questions.
 Come up with some questions that would apply to most anyone you’re talking with: “What was the best thing you did today?”
 “How is your family doing?”
 “Did you have a good day at work?”
 Aside from allowing back-and-forth banter, this helps you focus on someone besides yourself.

 In and Out

 A characteristic of both inattentive and hyperactive ADHD is an attention span that drifts from one thing to the next without any warning.
-This trait causes people to tune in and out during conversations, and miss important information.
+This trait causes people to tune in and out during conversations, to miss important information, and be accused of selective hearing.
 It’s especially detrimental at work, when the person talking is your boss.

 CHALLENGE: To gather information from a conversation.

 - Say it again.
 Before beginning an assignment at work, repeat what you’ve heard to make sure you understand correctly and have all the information.

 - Take notes.
 If you’re in a meeting or conversation at work, write down the information you hear.
 The act of writing will help you listen.

 - Tape record conversations, if possible.